SahasSuraweera/snackloader-frontend/README.md

 # 🐾 SnackLoader – Smart Pet Feeding System

 SnackLoader is a **smart pet-feeding ecosystem** designed to manage and monitor an **IoT-enabled automatic pet feeder** through a modern web interface.
 The system enables controlled, pet-specific feeding for households with **multiple pets (cats & dogs)** by integrating **robotics, computer vision, cloud services, and web technologies**.

-This repository contains the **React-based frontend web application**, which allows users to configure feeding schedules, set food portions, and monitor real-time feeding activity collected from the physical SnackLoader robot system.
+This repository contains the **web interface of the SnackLoader ecosystem**, which connects users, cloud services, and the physical robotic feeder.
+The application integrates with **Firebase and Cloud Firestore** to enable real-time data synchronization, remote monitoring, and communication between the web dashboard and the SnackLoader robot system.

 ---